 Obviously, the iPhone is an awesome way to keep your receipts safe and also manage expenses well.
 Not many people realize that the iPhone with its camera and a few good receipt tracking apps can actually turn out to bean amazing way to track all your receipts.
 And keep them safe.

-You may also like to check out: Best Expense Tracker iPhone Apps
+Also Read: Best Expense Tracker iPhone Apps

 Receipt tracking – the traditional way – can be boring.
 And quite tedious.
 But with a click and enter a few words/numbers, you can now track receipts pretty fast and easy.
 In fact, you can even form essentially good expense tracking habits with a meticulous receipt tracking.
 So here is the best apps to keep track of receipts on your iPhone.
 Some of these work perfectly on the iPad too.